CASE STUDY

 Creating a Compassionate Experience

-The rebrand and redesign
+The rebrand and redesign of a government website

 User Research

-Today’s Texas Health & Human Services houses a vast amount of information that is difficult to navigate.
+Problem Today’s Texas Health & Human Services houses a vast amount of information that is difficult to navigate.
 Users are looking for a better way to obtain information easily, efficiently and effectively.

 100%